Calum-Campbell/reactTut/README.md

 ###Notes
 1. Built using webpack, Babel and React.js
-2. Drag and Drop functionality iplemented using React DnD
+2. Drag and Drop functionality iplemented using React DnD library

 ####Using the App